 - 22. Neighbour Impact

 - 23. Able Savings Plan

 - 24. Financial Beginnings

 24 Oregon Financial Assistance Programs

-The State of Oregon wants its citizens to succeed in all the areas that relate to financial health.
+The State of Oregon wants its citizens to succeed in all areas related to financial health.
 And, the financial aid isn’t limited to retirement as well.
-Get in touch with the organizations mentioned below for all kinds of specialized assistance.
+Get in touch with the organizations mentioned below for specialized assistance.
 These include health, child and family care, help with housing, food resources, etc.

 1. Supplemental Nutrition Assistance Program – Federal Program

 Otherwise referred to as SNAP, this program fulfills the nutritional requirement of families in need.
 The organization does that by supplementing its food budget.
 They can buy healthy food and choose to live a more healthy life.